samuele-mattiuzzo/pyramos-game/README.md

-This is PYRAMOS, a dungeon crawling puzzle game
+This is PYRAMOS, a dungeon crawling puzzle game.
+Help King Tut reach the end!

 The game is developed using PYGAME (http://www.pygame.org/news.html)